Stay at Shakespeare and Company in Paris for Free!

-Even while I was there someone dropped in to ask about space and was told to check back in a day or so.
 Call or email in advance if you know your plans, or stop by to inquire.
 Note that accommodations are as casual as their booking system, however.
 If you're beyond backpacking, it's probably better to get a hotel room instead.

 If you are interested in being a Tumbleweed (which is what they call people who stay at the bookshop), send an email with “Tumbleweed” in the subject line.
-The store's website stresses that privacy is not really an option and that all Tumbleweeds are expected are asked only to "read a book a day," help out in the shop for a couple of hours and write a single-page autobiography for George's archives.
+The store's website stresses that privacy is not really an option and that all Tumbleweeds are expected and asked only to "read a book a day," help out in the shop for a couple of hours and write a single-page autobiography for George's archives.

 Shakespeare and Company hold many literary events, from readings to discussions to story hours.
 Most of these events are free, so if you are in town, be sure to check out their calendar first.
-In addition, they have a great podcast which currently features Don Delillo!
+In addition, they have a great podcast which features Don Delillo!

 They also give space for local workshops which are run externally, but which benefit the community.
-For more information on these offerings, click here.

 The FestivalandCo is another event featured at Shakespeare and Company.
-Although there is currently no information on the next Festival, you can sign up for their newsletter here to stay up to date and get involved.
+Although there is currently no information on the next Festival, you can sign up for their newsletter to stay up to date and get involved.